 If you're pondering these questions, you're in luck because we're going to take a look at the most successful fashion accessories sold online.
 To top it off, we will also discuss how you can sell accessories online and create a profitable dropshipping business.

 So, without further ado, let's dive on in!

-Selling jewelry on your e-commerce store can be a really lucrative business.
+Selling jewelry on your eCommerce store can be a really lucrative business.
 Did you know that in 2018, an unbelievable 29 million people bought jewelry online every day?

 This is hardly surprising when you consider that in the case of necklaces, women and men both wear them, regardless of culture or age.